libxsmm/libxsmm/README.md

 ```

 ## Installation
 Installing LIBXSMM makes the most sense if the [JIT backend](#jit-backend) has been enabled (default), because a statically specialized library is more application-specific as well as system-specific.
-Remember that statically specialized functions can not be retargeted to a different instruction set extension!
+Remember that statically specialized functions cannot be retargeted to a different instruction set extension!
 However, even a JIT-enabled library (in particular within a heterogeneous system environment) should be built using an applicable baseline code path: SSE=3, AVX=1, AVX=2, or AVX=3.
 Remember, LIBXSMM is by default built using an "arch-native" approach where the system running the compiler is determining the baseline architecture.
 There are two main mechanisms to install LIBXSMM: (1) building the library in an out-of-tree fashion, and (2) installing the library into a certain location (both mechanisms can be combined).
 Building in an out-of-tree fashion looks like:

 ```
 cd libxsmm-install